Family, Home, and Social Sciences Internship Grants

 Current undergraduate and graduate students who are declared majors in a program in the College of Family, Home, and Social Sciences may apply for an internship grant funded by the Marjorie Pay Hinckley Endowed Chair in Social Work and the Social Sciences and the Mary Lou Fulton Chair in the College of Family, Home and Social Sciences.
 Individual grants up to $1,600 are available each academic semester (Fall, Winter, and Spring-Summer).
 These are competitive awards based on financial need, the quality of the internship, and the degree to which the internship helps support the applicant’s academic and career goals.
-Applicants must be in good academic and Honor Code standing with the university at the time of application to be considered for a grant.
-International relations majors should apply directly to the David M. Kennedy Center to receive an internship grant rather than for an award from the Fulton or Hinckley chairs (see the web site http://kennedy.byu.edu/student/scholarships.php for additional information).
+FHSS internship applicants must be in good academic and Honor Code standing with the university at the time of application to be considered for a grant.
+International relations majors should apply directly to the David M. Kennedy Center to receive an internship grant rather than for an FHSS award from the Fulton or Hinckley chairs (see the Kennedy Center website for additional information).
 Students involved in field study experiences that are part of research in collaboration with or under the direction of a member of the faculty are not eligible for an internship grant.
-Students who have previously received an internship grant from the Fulton or Hinckley chairs may apply for an additional grant.
+Students who have previously received an FHSS internship grant may apply for an additional grant.
 However, these applicants will only be considered for a reduced award and may not be funded at all.

 No applications will be accepted or considered after these deadlines.

 - You must currently be a declared major in the College of Family, Home and Social Sciences.
 Minors in one of the college programs or departments will not be considered.

 - You must have been accepted for an internship before a grant can be awarded.
 However, you can apply for the grant while waiting for confirmation you have received the position from the internship provider.